Ethical decision-making can be tough because ethics raise philosophical, political, and religious questions.

 However, Pragmatic Ethics are always dangerous because they are complex and uncertain.
 For example, does the good of keeping the business in operation outweigh the wrong of signing a contract a manager thinks is immoral?

 Under such circumstances, most people turn to religion or philosophy for guidance, which can lead to conflict.
-For example, an atheist manager could make a decision that offends a Moslem workforce to keep the company operating.
+For example, an atheist manager could make a decision that offends a Muslim workforce to keep the company operating.

-Understanding the Ethics of Others
+Summary: Understanding the Ethics of Others

 An understanding of others’ beliefs can help you avoid making offensive or destructive decisions.
-Successful executives take the ethics of coworkers and customers into account in their own decision making.
+Successful executives take the ethics of coworkers and customers into account in their own decision-making.

 Understanding what your ethics are and making those ethics clear to coworkers will make life easier.
-Knowing how ethics impacts business operations will lead to intelligent and effective decision making.
+Knowing how ethics impacts business operations will lead to intelligent and effective decision-making.

-A good knowledge of ethics and its implications is the basis of all effective decision making.
+A good knowledge of ethics and its implications is the basis of all effective decision-making.
 If you do not understand ethics, you will never be an effective leader or decision-maker.